RedMiner2005/BioF111Notes/chap10.md

-# Chapter 10 - DNA Structure and replication
+# Chapter 10 - DNA Structure and Replication
 ## Structure of DNA
 * 3' end is where the OH is, 5' is where the Phosphate is
 * New nucleotides are attached to the 3' end